VanirDev/VariantEncumbrance/README.md

 - **Enable/Disable the feature for applying the variant encumbrance active effects for specific actor:** If true add on the header sheet of the actor a button visible only to GM for enable/disable the active effects feature, by default the feature is disabled (the flag is false) for performance issues",

 - **Remove label from buttons on the header character sheet:** Remove label from buttons on the header character sheet, Useful for little screen and mobile, by default is true

+- **Use standard calculation weight of the dnd5e system:** I DON'T RECCOMENDED it, but some people seem to lose their mind for 2s instead of 1s on the calculation weight ???, you will lose all the benefit form the others feature like Euqipped, Unequipped, Proficient Equipped, Inventory +, Item container, ecc., but hey !! you got the 1 sec you miss..

 # Build